reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 This particular transaction took place on an Algorand devnet.
 The Algorand cryptocurrency standard token unit is the *ALGO*.
 As indicated by the final balances in the diagram, the seller received 0.006 ALGO less than the agreed upon price, and the buyer paid 0.003 ALGO more.
 These expenses represent *gas*, the cost of doing business on a consensus network.
 The seller paid a little more gas than the buyer because the seller deployed the contract.

-## Video

 Creating a Reach DApp does *not* entail implementing a smart contract.
 Rather, it involves using the Reach programming language to describe, step by step, participant interactions from which the Reach compiler derives a smart contract.
 The video below provides a mental framework for understanding Reach development and deployment.
-You can also [click here](https://docs.google.com/presentation/d/1fzrBNkwzzC7DPL7reAOG6Vwy2bEjLp9CJBLnKAPg2yc/present?usp=sharing) to view (in a new tab) the slides in the video as a Google Presentation.
+See also the [Google Slide Presentation](https://docs.google.com/presentation/d/1fzrBNkwzzC7DPL7reAOG6Vwy2bEjLp9CJBLnKAPg2yc/present?usp=sharing).

 <p class="ratio ratio-16x9 my-4" style="max-width:500px;">
   <iframe